 The SEC proposed a threshold for the Program requirement because it believes the risks and potential impact of derivatives transactions on a fund's portfolio generally increase as the fund's level of derivatives usage increases.
 The SEC arrived at the 50% threshold by analogy to section 18 of the 1940 Act, which permits a mutual fund to borrow (and a closed-end fund to issue certain other senior securities), provided that the amount of such borrowings (or other senior securities) does not exceed one-third of the fund's total assets, or 50% of the fund's net assets.
 A threshold analogous to the statutorily defined threshold for senior securities under section 18, in the SEC's view, represents a level of derivatives use, which, if exceeded, should be managed through a derivatives risk management program.
-Importantly, the threshold would be triggered only by the notional exposure of a fund's derivatives transactions, and would not include the exposure to a fund's financial commitment transactions or other senior securities transactions from the 50% threshold because, unlike derivatives transactions, a fund's payment obligations under such transactions may be largely known and fixed at the time that they are entered into.
+Importantly, the threshold would be triggered only by the notional exposure of a fund's derivatives transactions, and would not include the exposure to a fund's financial commitment transactions or other senior securities transactions.
+The SEC's excluded financial commitment transactions and other senior securities transactions from the 50% threshold because, unlike derivatives transactions, a fund's payment obligations under such transactions may be largely known and fixed at the time that they are entered into.